Claude Calame: Scholarly work

 His most recent major study, Choral Tragedy.
 Greek Poetics and Musical Ritual (2024), offers an anthropological and ethnopoetic reading of Athenian drama, highlighting its choral dimension and its function within musical and civic ritual.

 Through this extensive body of work, Calame has significantly shaped modern understanding of ancient Greek poetry as a form of cultural practice situated, performative, and fundamentally embedded in the social and ritual life of the polis.

+He thinks that the anthropological approach of the institutional and cultural realizations of Ancient Greece brings us to be critical towards the different social, political and cultural challenges we are facing in the present period, submitted to the neoliberal and authoritarian ideology of globalized capitalism.

 In this perspective in 2023, Calame published Humans and their Environment.
 Beyond the Nature/Culture Opposition which examines how ancient and modern discourses shape the relationship between humans and their environment.
 The book argues for moving beyond the traditional dichotomy of nature and culture, emphasizing ecological interdependence and the ethical dimensions of human technical actions: anthropopoiesis and ecopoiesis.

 And in 2024, he published Déni d’humanité (Denial of Humanity, Paris, Éditions du Croquant), a critical essay analyzing the European Union's refugee policy, which he characterizes as an ethical and political scandal.
 In this work, Calame argues that most migrants and refugees are victims of wars, socio-economic crises, and environmental disasters many of which have roots in neo-colonial interventions and global inequalities for which European powers bear significant responsibility.